 There is little doubt, the pandemic has changed all of our lives in unexpected ways.
 As an alternative to moving, seniors are considering budget-minded remodeling projects to continue to live comfortably and safely in their homes.

-Many states have disallowed their skilled nursing and assisted-living facilities with new occupancies until the pandemic is over.
+In some states, skilled nursing and assisted-living facilities have put new occupancies on hold until the pandemic is over.
 That means that much of our elderly population has no choice but to make the best out of their current situation, as hard as that might be.

 Whether you or your loved desire to age in place or are waiting to enter an assisted living or skilled nursing facility, there are things you can do to ensure an elderly family member or friend is situated comfortably and safely in their home.

 Precautions to Take Before Starting

 Renovation work, no matter how simple, always comes with its list of hazards.
 However, we’re currently operating amid a pandemic so there are a few more things to consider to ensure everyone working and living in the home is safe.

 If you or your family member want to roll up your sleeves and help with a remodeling project, don’t get in over your heads.
 For some seniors, it would be more appropriate to find a comfortable spot to observe the commotion.
 Directing from afar as the foreman could work in some instances.
 Either way, remember, to ask about key decisions like paint color or furniture placement.

 Friend, family, or neighbor; it doesn’t matter.
 Ensure you follow proper COVID protocol by having everyone wear a mask, stay socially distant, and wash their hands.
 Most of all, disinfect any surfaces you’ve worked with prior to leaving for the day.